i2p/i2p.www/i2p2www/spec/cryptography.rst

 We will migrate new destinations to ECDSA-SHA256-P256 in the 0.9.16 - 0.9.19
 release time frame.
-Usage for Router Identities is supported as of release 0.9.16 and migration may occur in early 2015.
+Usage for Router Identities is supported as of release 0.9.16 and migration of existing routers happened in 2015.

 RSA
 ---